 If you would like to know more about the brand new state-of-the-art seismic retrofit guideline, there are around 30 educational videos and web pages that you will find interesting.
 Just type ICC 1300 in the search box in the upper right.

 Some houses have cantilevers extending a few feet over the cripple wall.
-In these cases, some kind of system needs to be developed to keep te floor joists from rolling over.
+In these cases, some kind of system needs to be developed to keep the floor joists from rolling over.
 This video looks at a blocking system applicable to houses where the floor joists are supported by the cripple wall.
-In cantilevered systems, the joists do not sit on top of the cripple wall so a different approach was developed by the retrofit guideline Vulnerability Based Retrofit Assessment And Retrofit of One and Two-Story Dwellings.
+In cantilevered systems, the joists do not sit on top of the cripple wall, so a different approach was developed by the retrofit guideline Vulnerability Based Retrofit Assessment and Retrofit of One and Two-Story Dwellings.

 This webpage is for educational purposes only.

 Copyright Disclaimer under section 107 of the Copyright Act of 1976, allowance is made for “fair use” for purposes such as criticism, comment, news reporting, teaching, scholarship, education and research.
 Fair use is a use permitted by copyright statute that might otherwise be infringing.

 Fair use is a doctrine in United States copyright law that allows limited use of copyrighted material without requiring permission from the rights holders, such as commentary, criticism, news reporting, research, teaching or scholarship.

 Everything expressed here is solely the views of the author.
 Any opinions, findings, conclusions, or recommendations expressed in this video do not necessarily reflect the views of the Federal Emergency Management Agency (FEMA), the Applied Technology Council, or the International Code Council.